 Select Windows Logs > Application.

-Use the Filter Current Log… option to view all events logged under the source Azure AD Connect Provisioning Agent and exclude events with Event ID "5", by specifying the filter "-5" as shown below.
+Use the Filter Current Log… option to view all events logged under the source Microsoft Entra Connect Provisioning Agent and exclude events with Event ID "5", by specifying the filter "-5" as shown below.

-Event ID 5 captures agent bootstrap messages to the Azure AD cloud service and hence we filter it while analyzing the log files.
+Event ID 5 captures agent bootstrap messages to the Microsoft Entra cloud service and hence we filter it while analyzing the log files.